 One of the best (and most competitive) family traditions at Halloween is the pumpkin carving.
 Some people use stencils and carefully trace what they’re going to do on the pumpkin.
 Other people do it freehand and just go crazy—much like Mike Meyers does in many of his Halloween sequels.
 No matter how you choose to carve your pumpkin or with what type of scene, what really matters is how you display the pumpkins, be they on your front porch or in the foyer.

 It is best to display your pumpkins at different levels.
-This will make the space (indoor or outdoor) more dynamic and give you plenty of opportunity to carve more than a couple of pumpkins!
+This will make the space (indoor or outdoor) more dynamic and give you plenty of opportunities to carve more than a couple of pumpkins!

 Now take a walk around your home and envision it at its spookiest.
 Make a list of supplies, grab a friend, and go all in this Halloween!